Regularization by 1/2-Laplacian and vanishing viscosity approximation of HJB equations

 \begin{lem}[alternative definition] A function $v\in USC_b([a,b]\times \mathbb{R}^n)$ (or $v\in LSC_b([a,b]\times \mathbb{R}^n)$ ) is a viscosity subsolution (supersolution) to \eqref{eq:HJB-eq-viscous-1} iff for every $(t,x)\in(a,b)\times \mathbb{R}^n $ and $\phi \in C^{1,2}_0([a,b]\times \mathbb{R}^n)$ such that $v-\phi$ has a global maximum (minimum) at $(t,x)$ then

 \end{lem} We refer to \cite{Jakobsen:2005jy} for a proof.

-\begin{rem} The Definition \ref{defi:viscosolution} is not influenced by the choice of $(0,1)$ as the domain of the parameter $\kappa$.
+\begin{rem} The definition of viscosity solution is not influenced by the choice of $(0,1)$ as the domain for the parameter $\kappa$.
 Equivalently, one can replace $(0,1)$ by an interval of type $(0,\delta)$ for $\delta > 0$.
 All these different choices for domain of $\kappa$ could be proven to be equivalent to alternative definition in Lemma \ref{lem:alt-defi}.
 However, in order for our methodology to work, we need to be able to pass to the limit $\kappa \rightarrow 0$ and Definition \ref{defi:viscosolution} is formulated keeping that in mind. \end{rem}